Lillian H. Smith

-Lillian Helena Smith (17 March 1887 — 5 January 1983) was the first British Empire children's librarian.
+Lillian Helena Smith (17 March 1887 — 5 January 1983) was the first children's librarian in the British Empire.
 Over the course of her career, Smith established library spaces and services for children within the Toronto Public Library, Toronto schools, and at the Hospital for Sick Children.
 She also helped to create a library classification system that was used for children’s collections at Toronto libraries until the late 1990s.
 The Lillian H. Smith Toronto Public Library branch, opened in 1995, is named after her.

 Early life and education

 On 17 March 1887, Smith was born in London, Ontario.
 Her mother was an organist and a pianist, and her father was a Methodist minister.
 From a young age, she took great interest in books and reading.

-She attended Victoria University for her post-secondary education, before completing additional training at the Training School for Children's Librarians at the Carnegie Library of Pittsburgh.
+She attended Victoria University in the University of Toronto for her post-secondary education, before completing additional training at the Training School for Children's Librarians at the Carnegie Library of Pittsburgh.